Samandar003/blogapp/README.md

-it is a blog app with registration and login
+it is a blog app with user registration and login